 The Critical Introduction is an apologia or writing manifesto, an essay on craft.
 The essay is an opportunity for the writer to address issues related to his or her own work, such as 1) the influence of (specific) readings; 2) a discussion of specific concerns about process; 3) a consideration of how the writer might teach his or her own work, and other issues.
 Successful students will bear in mind the hallmarks of a successful introductory essay: 1) it stands on its own; 2) it speaks authoritatively about writing; 3) it refers appropriately to other writers who have also written on craft.
-Copies of sample successful essays are available in the Creative Writing Program office.
-Students are also strongly urged to read from essays that appear in Poets and Writers and The AWP Chronicle and to refer to the annotated list of suggested readings on craft provided by the CW faculty.
+Students are strongly urged to read from essays that appear in Poets and Writers and The AWP Chronicle.